PESOL/sms-verificado/README.md

-# odoo-altiria
+# SMS Verificados

-This repository adds support to Odoo to send SMS with <a href="https://www.altiria.com/">Altiria</a>.
+This repository adds support to Odoo to send SMS with <a href="https://smsverificados.com/">SMS Verificados</a>.